ima3dsoftwareuser/AirMouse/README.md

 Use the application responsibly and review the configured commands before use.

-Hepsibah Golla & Ashmit Chhajalana
+Hepsibha Golla & Ashmit Chhajalana